 Laghu lochana – lightness in eyes are the symptoms of good Tarpana procedure.

-Opposite of the these are the symptoms of inadequate Tarpana and appearance of disorders of Kapha imbalance is the symptom of Excess Tarpana.
+Opposite of these are the symptoms of inadequate Tarpana, and appearance of disorders of Kapha imbalance is the symptom of Excess Tarpana.
 4-11

 Just as the body becomes fatigued after Snehana therapy (drinking fats), eyes become fatigued after Tarpana therapy ; In order to restore the strength to the eyes, Putapaka therapy should be done in diseases mentioned earlier.
 12